Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Conclusion

 From June 2014 to August 2014, she was a Visiting Student with the Department of Electrical Engineering, Tampere University of Technology, Finland.
 She is currently an Associate Professor with the School of Cyber Science and Engineering, Southeast University.
 Her research interests include physical-layer security, secret key generation, radio frequency fingerprint, and link signature. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Junqing Zhang} (Member, IEEE) received the B.Eng and M.Eng degrees in Electrical Engineering from Tianjin University, China in 2009 and 2012, respectively, and the Ph.D degree in Electronics and Electrical Engineering from Queen's University Belfast, UK in 2016.
 From Feb.
 2016 to Jan.
-2018, he was a Postdoctoral Research Fellow with Queen's University Belfast.
+2018, he was a Postdoctoral Research Fellow at Queen's University Belfast.
 From Feb.
-2018 to May 2020, he was a Tenure Track Fellow (Assistant Professor) with University of Liverpool, UK.
-Since June 2020, he is a Lecturer (Assistant Professor) with University of Liverpool.
-His research interests include Internet of Things, wireless security, physical layer security, key generation, and radio frequency fingerprint identification. \end{IEEEbiography}
+2018 to Oct.
+2022, he was a Tenure Track Fellow and then a Lecturer (Assistant Professor) at the University of Liverpool, UK.
+Since Oct.
+2022, he has been a Senior Lecturer (Associate Professor) with the University of Liverpool.
+His research interests include the Internet of Things, wireless security, physical layer security, key generation, radio frequency fingerprint identification, and wireless sensing.
+He was a recipient of the UK EPSRC New Investigator Award. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Linning Peng} (Member, IEEE) received the Ph.D. degree from the Electronics and Telecommunications Institute of Rennes Laboratory, National Institute of Applied Sciences, Rennes, France, in 2014.

+Since 2014, he has been an Associate Professor with Southeast University, Nanjing, China.
+His research interests include Internet of Things and physical layer security in wired and wireless communications